 Creative Writing Faculty

-Idra Novey is the author of the novel Those Who Knew, an Indie Next Pick and Best Book of 2018 with NPR, Esquire, Kirkus Review, O Magazine and elsewhere.
+Idra Novey is the author of the novel Those Who Knew, a Best Book of 2018 with NPR, Esquire, BBC, Kirkus Review, and a New York Times Editors’ Choice.
 Her first novel Ways to Disappear, received the 2017 Sami Rohr Prize, the 2016 Brooklyn Eagles Prize, and was a finalist for the L.A.
 Times Book Prize for First Fiction.
-Her poetry collections include Exit, Civilian, selected for the 2011 National Poetry Series, The Next Country, a finalist for the 2008 Foreword Book of the Year Award, and Clarice: The Visitor, a collaboration with the artist Erica Baum.
-Novey's fiction and poetry have been translated into ten languages and she’s written for The New York Times, The Los Angeles Times, NPR’s All Things Considered, New York Magazine, and The Paris Review.
-She is the recipient of awards from the National Endowment for the Arts, Poets & Writers Magazine, the PEN Translation Fund, and the Poetry Foundation.
+Her poetry collections include Exit, Civilian, selected for the 2011 National Poetry Series and The Next Country, a finalist for the 2008 Foreword Book of the Year Award.
+Her fiction and poetry have been translated into ten languages and she is the recipient of awards from the National Endowment for the Arts, Poets & Writers Magazine, the PEN Translation Fund, and the Poetry Foundation.
 She has also translated the work of several prominent Brazilian writers, most recently Clarice Lispector’s novel The Passion According to G.H.
 She’s taught at Columbia University, NYU, the Catholic University of Chile, and in the Bard Prison Initiative.

 Idra Novey’s fiction appears in the Fall/Winter issue of The Yale Review: YaleReview.yale.edu

 NY Center for Fiction | In Conversation — April 21, 2016

 Ploughshares | Best Books of the New Year 2016

 NY Center for Fiction — Panel Discussion on “Writing Against Patriarchy,” November 7, 2019, at 7 PM